kapi2289/vulcan-api/README.md

     <a href="https://pypi.org/project/vulcan-api/"><img src="https://img.shields.io/pypi/dm/vulcan-api.svg" alt="Monthly downloads"></a>
 </p>

+# IMPORTANT!
+The official API, that is being used by the `vulcan-api` will be officially deprecated and no longer available by the date of 21.02.2021.
+For this reason, if you want to make your application still running, you need to migrate to the new Hebe API implementation.
+You can find out how to do it by looking into [the docs](https://vulcan-api.readthedocs.io/en/latest/hebe/index.html).

+Soon we'll be releasing v2.0, where the Hebe API will be the main one, so stay tuned.

 ## Description

 Unofficial API for UONET+ e-register from [Vulcan](https://vulcan.edu.pl/).
 It's using the mobile API so you can register it as a mobile devide.